 Alternative lodging options also include hotels in Hadley and Northampton.
 Hadley is accessible to UMass via the B43 bus, and Northampton via the B43 and M40 buses.
 Bus fare for the B43 and M40 is $1.50 each trip.

 Graduate students are welcome to email us to ask for crash space.
 Since availability is limited, it will be distributed on a first-come, first-serve basis.
+Grad student crash space is now filled up.

 Thanks to UMass graduate students for much of this text/information, adapted from NELS 2016 website